shredtechular/antdimot.github.io/data/onepage_blog.md

 The answer was [Angularjs](https://angularjs.org).

 What is Angularjs?
-Following the description as reported on home page of the project?
+Following the description as reported on home page of the project.

 *"HTML is great for declaring static documents, but it falters when we try to use it for declaring dynamic views in web-applications.
 AngularJS lets you extend HTML vocabulary for your application.